 HB 2134 Rules Finalized

-The rules that govern how the Oregon Health Authority and DHS collect race, ethnicity, language and disability data were finalized on March 10, 2014.
+The rules that govern how the Oregon Health Authority and Department of Human Services collect race, ethnicity, language and disability data were finalized on March 10, 2014.
 Many thanks to the Rules Advisory Committee and invested stakeholders.

 HB 2134 Race, Ethnicity, Language and Disability Data Collection Standards